samuelbraun04/API-less-Youtube-Uploader/README.md

 Contributions to the API-less YouTube Uploader project are always welcome!
 If you have any ideas, suggestions, or bug reports, please submit them as issues on the project's GitHub page.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License
  See the LICENSE file for more information.